PierreIsCoding/sdiy/Eurorack_Case/README.md

 This design is a simple lightweight skiff case for Eurorack.
 This page tries to explain how to build it with a few simple words.

 ## Files
-- STEP files
+- 3D_Files; STEP file of total and STL file for little cover
-- Main dimensions
+- PDFs; Contains the main dimensions for the build

 ## Create Alu Back Plate